JacquesCarette/Drasil/code/drasil-example/Drasil/README.md

 **SWHS**
   - Contains the current state of the solar water heating system incorporating phase change material case study implemented in Drasil

+**Template**
+  - An empty example for implementing future examples in Drasil

 README.md
   - This file